 People who are already using prescription creams for rosacea or other skin conditions should ask their dermatologist before trying MSM cream.

 Taking excessive amounts of MSM could have unwanted and potentially dangerous effects.
-A study on rats found that those animals receiving typical human dosages did see an improvement in the health of knee cartilage.
+A 2013 study on rats found that those receiving typical human dosages saw an improvement in the health of knee cartilage.

 However, when the researchers gave the rats 100 times the standard human dose, they experienced shrinkage of several organs, including the liver and spleen.

-Most people can take the usual range of 3 g per day of capsules, powder, or cream without serious side effects.
-People should talk with a doctor before taking the supplement long-term, however.
+Most people can take the usual range of 3 g per day of capsules, powder, or cream without serious side effects, but people should speak with a doctor before taking the supplement long-term.
 One study suggests that MSM levels in the body may build up over time.

 Some small studies show that MSM may be useful for treating several different medical conditions.
 It is typically safe when people take it at normal dosages of around 3 g per day.

-MSM may be worth trying for those who are looking for a natural alternative for arthritis pain, post-exercise soreness, seasonal allergies, or rosacea.
+MSM may be worth trying for those looking for a natural alternative for arthritis pain, post-exercise soreness, seasonal allergies, or rosacea.

-Pregnant or breastfeeding women, children, and people who have health conditions should talk to a doctor before taking MSM.
+Pregnant or breastfeeding people, children, and people who have health conditions should speak with a doctor before taking MSM.
 It may not be safe or recommended for these people.